mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 since it may be necessary to inform the receiver about how fast and how many stream credits it will have to provide to the media-sending peer.

-## QUIC Datagrams {#quic-datagrams}
+## QUIC DATAGRAMs {#quic-datagrams}

-Senders can also transmit RTP packets in QUIC datagrams.
-QUIC datagrams are an extension to QUIC described in {{!RFC9221}}.
-QUIC datagrams can only be used if the use of the datagram extension was successfully negotiated during the QUIC handshake.
+Senders can also transmit RTP packets in QUIC DATAGRAMs.
+QUIC DATAGRAMs are an extension to QUIC described in {{!RFC9221}}.
+QUIC DATAGRAMs can only be used if the use of the QUIC DATAGRAM extension was successfully negotiated during the QUIC handshake.
 If the QUIC extension was signaled using a signaling protocol, but that extension was not negotiated during the QUIC handshake, a peer MAY close the connection with the ROQ\_EXPECTATION\_UNMET error code.

-QUIC datagrams preserve frame boundaries.
-Thus, a single RTP packet can be mapped to a single QUIC datagram without additional framing.
-Senders SHOULD consider the header overhead associated with QUIC datagrams and ensure that the RTP/RTCP packets, including their payloads, flow identifier, QUIC, and IP headers, will fit into path MTU.
+QUIC DATAGRAMs preserve RTP frame boundaries.
+Thus, a single RTP packet can be mapped to a single QUIC DATAGRAM without additional framing.
+Senders SHOULD consider the header overhead associated with QUIC DATAGRAMs and ensure that the RTP/RTCP packets, including their payloads, flow identifier, QUIC, and IP headers, will fit into path MTU.

 {{fig-dgram-payload}} shows the encapsulation format for RoQ Datagrams.